jofas/blog/content/002-first-time-running/index.md

 I were discussing the fact that we were not using the offerings of our university enough.
-He suggested to go to the gym together, as our uni had its own (the Pleasance Gym in Edinburgh, terrific place), with reasonable plans and fair prices for enrolled students.
+He suggested to go to the gym together, as our uni had its own (the Pleasance Gym in Edinburgh, terrific place) with reasonable plans and fair prices for enrolled students.
 I politely declined.
 He was adamant and told me, we could just go and play a game of squash.
 I yielded and we went to the gym together.
 He played me.
-We went to the Pleasance to play squash.
+Sure, we went to the Pleasance to play squash.
 But to my surprise we arrived thirty minutes early.

 "What should we do until our court is ready?" he asked.